-Civil Court Judgment – a judgement is granted by a civil court of law upon application by the credit provider for unpaid debt.
-This listing remains on a credit profile for a maximum of 5 years or until the judgement has been rescinded by the court or abandoned by the credit provider, or the judgement debt settled in full.
+A civil court of law granted judgement upon application by the credit provider for unpaid debt.
+This listing remains on a credit profile for a maximum of 5 years or until the decision has been rescinded by the court or abandoned by the credit provider, or the judgement debt settled in full.

-Administration Order – this is a voluntary application by the consumer to avoid legal action by credit providers.
-This type of listing usually reflects for up to 5 years or until the order is rescinded by the court.
+This is a voluntary application by the consumer to avoid legal action by credit providers.
+This type of listing usually reflects for up to 5 years or until the court rescinds the order.

 Other information that may appear on a credit profile includes enquiries about a consumer’s credit record, trace alerts and consumer remarks.